TheLastCylon/ecosystem/documentation/example_base.md

 ## The code

-A complete Ecosystem server, though not a very useful one, can be written in 33 lines of code.
+A complete Ecosystem server, though not a very useful one, can be written in under 40 lines of code.
 Less, if you don't care about code readability.

 Here it is: